|

 Hardware firewall

-The hardware firewall is a physical device that is placed between the internal network and the Internet connection.
-This type of firewall is independent of host computers and offers an additional layer of protection.
+The hardware firewall is a physical device that sits between the internal network and the Internet connection.
+This type of firewall is independent of the host computers and offers an additional layer of protection.
 It is often preferred for its robustness and ability to handle large-scale traffic.

 Software firewall